Neem Oil: Organic Pest Control (Part One)

 …by inhibiting the insects’ ability to eat, grow, mate and lay eggs, Neem oil breaks the cycle of propagation in the community of unwelcome guests, foolhardy enough to squat on your crop.

-For the Gardeners amongst us, Neem oil’s most attractive application is as a biopesticide.
+For the Gardeners among us, Neem oil’s most attractive application is as a biopesticide.
 Where Neem oil differs from most conventional pesticides is that it acts on an insect’s hormonal system as opposed to its nervous or digestive system.
 The most notable advantage to this is that it doesn’t lead to the development of resistance in the future.

 As an insect larva munches its way through your crop, it grows.
 As it gains mass it becomes necessary for the lava to shed its skin, whereupon the process starts anew.
 This process of moulting, called Ecdysis, is governed by the enzyme Ecdysone.
 Azadirachtin in Neem oil acts to suppress Ecdysone, the result being an inability in the larva to shed its skin and accordingly an inability to grow.
 Ultimately this leads to the larva’s death.
 Those larvae who manage to escape these effects, usually as a result of too low a concentration of Azadirachtin in the dose, die in the pulpal stage.
 Those larvae that experience an even lower dose of Azadirachtin emerge as malformed adults who are completely sterile and unable to reproduce.
 That’ll teach them.